While SIBO is quite the buzzword these days, it is not always truly present clinically.

 Knowing the difference may save you time, energy, and money when developing a protocol for yourself.

-The gold standard for SIBO testing is lactulose breath testing.
+The gold standard for SIBO testing is lactulose or hydrogen breath testing.
 You consume a lactulose (a type of sugar)-containing solution and your breath is sampled at specific time intervals.

 If abnormal bacteria are present, they will ferment the sugar early in the gastrointestinal tract, and abnormal levels of methane and/or hydrogen gas will be measured in your breath.
 Knowing whether you have methane-producing, hydrogen-producing, or mixed-type overgrowth (or no overgrowth), can change the treatment protocol.